A Complete Guide to Sacha Baron Cohen’s Many Controversies

 Or who could forget when he grilled Buzz Aldrin about the moon being a massive conspiracy theory.

-When Da Ali G Show was airing, Cohen also released the comedy film Ali G Indahouse, which finds the character inadvertently ascending to become a successful member of Parliament.
+When Da Ali G Show was airing, Baron Cohen also released the comedy film Ali G Indahouse, which finds the character inadvertently ascending to become a successful member of Parliament.
 Here’s a standout moment of him palling around with his fellow gang member Martin Freeman:

-Years after the show ended and swearing retirement of the character, Cohen reprised Ali G at the 2016 Academy Awards, where he presented alongside a confused Olivia Wilde.
+Years after the show ended and swearing retirement of the character, Baron Cohen reprised Ali G at the 2016 Academy Awards, where he presented alongside a confused Olivia Wilde.
 (Take a look at his glove.)
 He later revealed that he and his wife, Isla Fisher, had to sneak the costume in, as the Academy forbade him dressing up in a character.
 “The Oscars sat me down beforehand and said they didn’t want me to do anything out of order.
 They wanted me to actually just present it as myself,” he explained.
 “But luckily, my wife put on the Ali G beard in the disabled toilets and I managed to get away with it.
 What would I do without her?”

 Borat Sagdiyev